 Managing fatigue

-It’s important to go back to your usual activities after surgery.
+It’s important for you to go back to your usual activities after surgery.
 Spread them out over the course of the day.
 You can do light household tasks.
-Try washing dishes, preparing light meals, and other activities as you’re able.
+Try washing dishes, preparing light meals, and other activities as you are able.

-Your body is an excellent guide for telling you when you’ve done too much.
+Your body is an excellent guide for telling you when you have done too much.
 When you increase your activity, monitor your body’s reaction.
-You may find you have more energy in the morning or the afternoon.
+You may find that you have more energy in the morning or the afternoon.
 Plan your activities for times of the day when you have more energy.

 Driving

-While your incision is healing, you may not be able to twist your body as well as usual.
+While your incision is healing, you may not be able to twist your body as well as normal.
 This can make it hard for you to drive.
 You also shouldn’t drive if you’re taking pain medication that may make you drowsy.
-During your first appointment after surgery, your healthcare provider will tell you if it’s safe for you to start driving again.
+During your first appointment after surgery, your doctor will tell you if it’s safe for you to start driving again.

 You can ride in a car as a passenger at any time after you leave the hospital.